These flavorful zucchini fritters are baked rather than fried, although you could fry them if you'd like.

 Serving Suggestions

-You can serve these tasty fritters as a side dish, but they are substantial enough to be served as a main dish.
+You can serve zucchini fritters as a side dish, but they are substantial enough to be served as a main dish.
 I like to serve them with a side of tomato salad.
-It makes for a very colorful plate!
+It makes for a pretty, colorful plate!

 They are also good with a side of roasted cherry tomatoes, roasted radishes, or roasted carrots.
-You can bake all of these in the same 400°F oven.
+You can bake all of them in the same 400°F oven.

 When I serve these fritters as a side dish, I serve them with a main course that I can bake in the same 400°F oven, such as boneless chicken thighs, baked chicken drumsticks, or oven-baked pork chops.